Laser Dentistry for Pain-free Procedures

-Laser dentistry also offers a quick, safe and affordable treatment for sensitive teeth.
-Many patient’s experience sensitivity in the teeth, which can cause severe pain and irritation.
+Laser dentistry also offers a quick, safe, affordable treatment for sensitive teeth.
+Many patients experience sensitivity in the teeth, which can cause severe pain and irritation.
 The dental laser effectively desensitizes teeth without the use of anesthetic.
-In most cases, patient’s experience 80 – 90% relief from tooth sensitivity.
+Patients often experience 80 – 90% relief from tooth sensitivity.

 Keeping Your Teeth And Gums Healthy

-Most people take care of their teeth and gums in hopes for a white, beautiful smile.
-But did you know that when you brush, floss, and visit Dr. Pamela Cain, you’re also doing your heart a favor?
+Most people take care of their teeth and gums in hopes of a white, beautiful smile.
+But did you know that when you brush, floss, and visit Dr. Cain, you also do your heart a favor?

 Gum disease is a risk factor for cardiovascular disease.
 Inflammation caused by gum disease may be responsible for heart disease.
 The bacteria that occurs when gums are infected is also found in the heart and is harmful to the rest of your body.

-If the gum layer is disrupted, bacteria from the mouth travels into your bloodstream, moving throughout the body.
+If the gum layer is disrupted, bacteria from the mouth travel into your bloodstream, moving throughout the body.
 The bacteria found in gum disease can play a role in strokes and heart problems.